 I’ve got a great idea for a project.
-Am I eligible for a grant?
+But is my group even eligible for a grant?

 What does my organisation need in place?